 Chances are, most people visiting these destinations will be coming from outside the city or country.
 And what’s the one thing they must have on them when touring the whole city?
 A good old fashioned map.
 Get your food truck noticed by handing out branded maps to pedestrians walking by.
 Know of any tour guide companies?
 Partner with some popular ones by offering discounts to their customers if they use your food truck as their designated lunch stop.

-When the sun comes out and the jackets come off, you can find your city’s residents flocking to the park.
+When the sun comes out and the jackets come off, you can find your city’s residents flocking to the park – especially on holidays like July 4th.
 With endless things to do, locals can spend countless hours here.
 Whether they’re taking their dog for a walk or are out for a stroll with some friends, you bet they’re working up an appetite.
 Most people will head home to satisfy their hunger, but no one wants to leave the park early when it’s a gorgeous day outside.
 Give your patrons a way to fill their bellies without having to cut their day short.